If you’ve been dieting or using supplements over the past few years, then there’s no way you’ve missed this aggravating situation:

 This buy the way, is what makes amino spiking work so well.
 WPC34 is 1/3 the cost of WPC80.
 Use WPC34 in a product with a little WPI just for show and the product is cheap as hell to manufacture.
 Of course the protein content will be way to low and the consumer will notice.
 But not once you add the aminos in to spike it back up.
 That’s the part of the scam that you are missing in your article.

 WPC34 is sold out in this country, its fool’s gold, and brands are legally using it every day.
 Here’s the best part: When you use mostly WPC34 which is higher in fat, you can add all those aminos back in and still have the creamy mouth feel of a legitimate whey protein powder.
 The consumer will never know.

 Our response to this is that there are now a few protein powders that actually state the exact type of whey protein concentrate on the label.
-The one that we can mention here is PES Select Protein, due to its lab results being certified spike-free.
-It is based upon WPC-80 and milk protein isolate, and constantly comes up in our top protein powders list.
+The one product line that we can mention here on a regular basis are the NutraBio protein powders, due to their publishing of 3rd party lab tests.
+They constantly come up in our top protein powders list.

 He then continued:

 I have been trying to publicize this for years.
 I’ve been working on the industry to set self regulated standards for labeling practices.